easysoft2k15/SuaveAndWebsocket/README.md

 ## FILES/FOLDER DESCRIPTION
 ---------------------------------

-### 'Program.fs'
+### Program.fs
 Application entry point

 ### Webserver.fs
 Very simple web server which serves:
-1. static file (*.html + *.js) in order to support clint site scripting
+- static file (*.html + *.js) in order to support clint site scripting
-2. websocket in order to allow realtime communication with clients
+- websocket in order to allow realtime communication with clients

 ### ActorManager.fs
 It is responsible for creating Actors.
 There are 2 actors each ones with it's own receiving function attached:
-1. processFunReceive: Is the function related to the RECEIVE ACTOR
+- processFunReceive: Is the function related to the RECEIVE ACTOR
-2. processFunSend: Is the function related to the SEND ACTOR The RECEIVE ACTOR get messages sent by the Echo function that is directly connected to the WebSocket.
+- processFunSend: Is the function related to the SEND ACTOR The RECEIVE ACTOR get messages sent by the Echo function that is directly connected to the WebSocket.
 The SEND ACTOR get messages from the RECEIVE ACTOR and deliver them directly to the WebSocket.
 One point of interest is the fact that while creating the actor, the function (1) and (2) get some additional parameters (the function (1) get an IActorRef of the SEND ACTOR and the function (2) get the WebSocket used to send messages to the client).
 This parameters get captured as a closure in the called functions.
 Moreover this function return an (f:Actor<Message>->Cont<Message,'b>) that is used by the actor creator.

 wwwroot
 It has two folder:
-* /view: containig the *:HTML files
+- /view: containig the *:HTML files
-* /js: containing *.FSX files.
+- /js: containing *.FSX files.
 The FSX files are FSharp files that get compiled into javascript by FABLE

 ---------------------------------